alexandre-hallaine/Rainfall/level1/walkthrough.md

 Anything written beyond those 76 bytes (64 bytes of buffer + 12 bytes to reach the return address) will be treated as an address (only the 4 next bytes) and jumped to by the `ret` instruction of the `main` function.

+There's different ways to solve this challenge, we'll see two of them.
+First the intended way (I assume) with a ret to the run function and then the ret2libc way.

+### Ret2run
-Now, we need to find the address of the `run` function, which spawns a shell, to jump to it:
+So, we need to find the address of the `run` function, which spawns a shell, to jump to it:
 ```
 (gdb) info function run
 All functions matching regular expression "run":